HongW2019/OAP-spark2.4.3/README.md

 * [OAP Developer Guide](#OAP_Developer_Guide)

 ## Prerequisites
 Before getting started with OAP on Spark, you should have set up a working Hadoop cluster with YARN.
 Running Spark on YARN requires a binary distribution of Spark which is built with YARN support.
-If you don't want to build Spark by yourself, we have a pre-built [Spark-2.3.2]().
+If you don't want to build Spark by yourself, we have a pre-built Spark-2.3.2, you can download Spark-2.3.2 from this [page]() to your master machine and unzip it to a given path.
 ### Building OAP
 OAP package Build
 We have a pre-built [OAP-0](), you can download to your master machine.
-## Configuration
+## Getting Started with OAP
+### Building OAP
+We have a pre-built OAP, you can download it from this [page]() to your master machine and unzip it to a given path such as “/opt/oap/jars/”.
+If you’d like build OAP from source code, more details can be found at [OAP developer guide] ().
+### Configuration on Spark with OAP
 There are two deploy modes that can be used to launch Spark applications on YARN.
 A common deployment strategy is to submit your application from a gateway machine that is physically co-located with your worker machines.
 In this setup, `client` mode is appropriate.
 In `client` mode, the driver is launched directly within the `spark-submit `process which acts as a client to the cluster.
 The input and output of the application is attached to the console.
 Thus, this mode is especially suitable for applications that involve the REPL (e.g. Spark shell).

 To make Spark with OAP run well in `client` mode , We list required configurations in `$SPARK_HOME/conf/spark-defaults.conf`